zio/zio/docs/howto/migrate/migration-guide.md

                       Console
 ```

-In ZIO 1.x, we had to compose these different dependencies together to create the whole application dependency graph:
+In ZIO 1.x, we had to compose these different service builders together to create the whole application dependency graph:

 ```scala mdoc:invisible:nest
 trait Logging {}